DPNT-Sourcecode/CHK-ruak01/README.md

 currently trying to figure out why the package installation does not play nice with me. module 'backward' is having a stroke. ah, resolved it I think. versioning issue.
+The recording did also crash at some point, I have no clue what caused this.

 - Install dependencies `pip install -r requirements.txt`
 - Open `lib/send_command_to_server.py`
 - Read the comments as documentation, they will guide through the rest of the setup